dabeaz/curio/docs/reference.rst

 .. class:: SSLContext

-   A redefined and modified variant of :class:`ssl.SSLContext` so that the :meth:`wrap_socket` method returns a socket compatible with curio.
+   A redefined and modified variant of :class:`ssl.SSLContext` so that the :meth:`wrap_socket` method returns a socket compatible with Curio.

 Don't attempt to use the :mod:`curio.ssl` module without a careful read of Python's official documentation at https://docs.python.org/3/library/ssl.html.

-For the purposes of curio, it is usually easier to apply SSL to a connection using some of the high level network functions described in the next section.
+For the purposes of Curio, it is usually easier to apply SSL to a connection using some of the high level network functions described in the next section.
 For example, here's how you make an outgoing SSL connection::